n8n-io/n8n-docs/docs/hosting/installation/npm.md

 n8n start --tunnel
 ```

+## Reverting an upgrade

+To revert an upgrade, install an older version.

+If the upgrade involved a database migration, run `n8n db:revert` to roll back the database.

 ## Windows troubleshooting

 If you are experiencing issues running n8n on Windows, make sure your Node.js environment is correctly set up.
 Follow Microsoft's guide to [Install NodeJS on Windows](https://learn.microsoft.com/en-us/windows/dev-environment/javascript/nodejs-on-windows){:target=_blank .external-link}.